-The issues associated within the PSC The UK context The Greek context Strong primary healthcare structure Weak primary healthcare structure Existence of multiple prescribers Existence of only one prescriber - physicians Differences in prescribing process More "privatised" healthcare system Differences in prescribing practices between NPs and physicians Non-existence of family physicians serving as gatekeepers to more specialised care Increasing complex ity of the PSC Increasing spending on pharmaceuticals Increasing level of wastage Difficulties in the healthcare provi ders' communication system sources and capabilities.
+The Greek context

+Weak primary healthcare structure

+Existence of only one prescriber - physicians

+More "privatised" healthcare system

+Non-existence of family physicians serving as gatekeepers to more specialised care sources and capabilities.
 Barney (2015), who focussed on organisational systems' effectiveness, suggested that internal weaknesses and external threats can be avoided through establishing strategies that fit with organisations' environmental conditions.